bentlema/puppet-tutorial-pe/tutorial/vbox/05-Puppet-Config-and-Code.md

 puppet master service, and any settings in the [agent] section will apply just to the puppet agent itself.

-If you change the puppet.conf, you should also **restart** the pe-puppet service so that it re-reads its config.
+If you change the puppet.conf, you should also **restart** the puppet service so that it re-reads its config.